VennieSo/free-genai-bootcamp-2025/sentence-constructor/gemini/readme.md

     >[subject] [object] [particle] [recipient] [particle] [verb]

 **Cons:**
-- after a while Gemini started providing vocabulary in conjugated form.
+- In the initial prompt (carried over from ChatGPT), after a while Gemini started providing vocabulary in conjugated form.
+- Attempted correct this by providing positive and negative examples, but the negative example actually seems to have confused Gemini (which is algined with the prompting guide).
+This was fixed by providing only positive examples.